>>> def simple_coroutine(): # (1)

 The simulation

-is the only required argument forrun
+end_timeis the only required argument forrun. -

 Use